It reads like something out of a John Le Carre spy novel.

-As the story goes, in wintry Winnipeg, Canada, at a nondescript laboratory hidden on Arlington St., Chinese scientists working at the facility managed to secure and steal a sample of the deadly novel coronavirus.
+In wintry Winnipeg, Canada, at a nondescript laboratory hidden on Arlington St., two visiting Chinese scientists, a husband and wife, managed to secure and steal a sample of the deadly novel coronavirus.

 The contagion was allegedly smuggled out of Canada, and taken to a lab in Wuhan, China, where scientists there studied it carefully and worked toward creating a biological weapon.

 Alas, somehow, the virus escaped — perhaps a lower paid worker took a dead experimentation animal to the local food market, instead of incinerating it, to make some extra money … nobody really knows how it jumped to humans.

 Unleashed on the public, it would slowly infect thousands and kill many people, sparking a worldwide pandemic panic and spread to 30 countries.